OpenEvalProject/evals/manuscripts/elife-64631/v2/manuscript.md

 In mammalian cell culture, a 10-min biotin incubation with TurboID is sufficient to visualise biotinylated proteins by immunoblotting and to perform analysis of different organellar proteomes (Branon et al., 2018).
 However, we did not observe rapid biotinylation in zebrafish within the first 2 hr of biotin incubation (Figure 1E).
 TurboID-induced biotin labelling was only weakly detected after 4–6 hr incubation and adequate biotinylation was only detected after overnight incubation (18 hr).

-## In vivo proximity biotinylation targeted to a specific subcellular region or a protein of interest
+### In vivo proximity biotinylation targeted to a specific subcellular region or a protein of interest

 Next, we tested the spatial resolution of TurboID-catalysed biotinylation in zebrafish when TurboID was targeted to a specific subcellular region and to a POI.
 We tagged TurboID with a nuclear localisation signal (NLS), a plasma membrane localisation motif (CaaX), the transmembrane protein CD44b and the muscle T-tubule enriched membrane protein Cavin4b (Figure 2A).
 After biotin treatment, the TurboID fusion proteins produced a biotinylation pattern corresponding to the appropriate subcellular location of targeting sequences/proteins in zebrafish embryos (Figure 2B).
 The spatial resolution of the biotin labelling was remarkable as even the T-tubule structure, which is difficult to resolve in fixed embryos, was clearly visible by NeutrAvidin staining in the embryos expressing Cavin4b-TurboID.
 Furthermore, the biotinylated protein derived from each TurboID construct gave rise to a unique barcode of protein bands on the streptavidin blot, indicative of proteins specific to each corresponding subcellular compartment (Figure 2C).
 These results demonstrated that TurboID was able to specifically label a selective subpopulation of endogenous proteins when targeted to a specific subcellular region or protein in zebrafish embryos.
 Moreover, the TurboID-biotinylated proteins were recoverable from crude fish lysates by affinity purification with streptavidin-conjugated beads (Figure 2D), ready for downstream applications such as identification by mass spectrometry.

 ![Figure 2.](https://cdn.elifesciences.org/articles/64631/elife-64631-fig2-v2.jpg)

 **Figure 2.:** (A) Schematic representation of eGFP-, NLS-, CaaX-, CD44b-, and Cavin4b-tagged TurboID constructs for mRNA injection in zebrafish embryos.
 TurboID-eGFP was used as a positive control.
 (B) Representative images showing the distribution of biotinylated proteins in two dpf zebrafish embryos transiently expressing different TurboID constructs.
 Negative control fish were injected with eGFP only.
 Fish embryos were fixed and permeabilised before NeutrAvidin-DyLight staining for biotin and DAPI staining to indicate nuclei.
 Regions within the white box were magnified and shown in the gray scale for NeutrAvidin and DAPI staining in the right panel; n = 3.
 Scale bar represents 50 µm.
 (C) Streptavidin-HRP blots showing the ‘protein barcode’ produced by biotinylated proteins in fish embryo transiently expressing different TurboID constructs.
 Actin immunoblot served as a loading control.
 Each sample is a pool of 30 embryos.
 (D) SYPRO Ruby protein stain showing proteins isolated by streptavidin-pulldown.
 Approximately three hundred embryos transiently expressing each TurboID constructs were subjected to streptavidin-pulldown after biotin incubation and embryo lysis.
-For original western blot/gel images see Figure 2—source data 1.Figure 2—source data 1.
+For original western blot/gel images see Figure 2—source data 1.

 Overall, TurboID showed robust biotin labelling with high spatial resolution in zebrafish embryos.
 These properties rendered it suitable for pursuing in vivo proteomic analyses.

-## Conditionally stabilised GFP-binding protein (dGBP) is able to target GFP-tagged proteins in zebrafish
+### Conditionally stabilised GFP-binding protein (dGBP) is able to target GFP-tagged proteins in zebrafish

 Although we were able to achieve proximity-dependent biotin labelling in zebrafish embryos transiently expressing TurboID by mRNA injection, this method requires the direct injection of a large number of newly fertilised embryos in order to obtain sufficient protein for subsequent mass spectrometry sequencing.
 It is a labour-intensive exercise when potentially analysing multiple POIs, and new genetic constructs must be generated for each POI.
 In addition, the protein expressed from mRNA injected at the one-cell stage becomes progressively depleted and is present only in trace amounts beyond 3 days post fertilisation.
 As such, this methodology is limited to early stage embryos.
 To circumvent these issues, we envisaged a modular system that would utilise the many existing stable zebrafish lines which express GFP-tagged proteins.
 Previously, we demonstrated that a GFP-binding peptide (GBP; a 14 kDa nanobody) is able to target a peroxidase (APEX2) to GFP-tagged POIs in both cell culture and zebrafish systems (Ariotti et al., 2015b), and can be used for ultrastructural localisation.
 Based on these findings, we reasoned that genetically fusing TurboID with GBP would target the TurboID-GBP fusion protein to GFP-labelled POIs and/or subcellular compartments in zebrafish, enabling GFP-directed proximity biotinylation in vivo.
 Furthermore, generation of a stable zebrafish line expressing TurboID-GBP would allow delivery of the transgene by a simple genetic cross, circumventing the need for microinjection and enabling continued expression beyond the embryonic stages.